Best Cameras for YouTube (Top 7 in 2018)

 Extraordinarily energy efficient, the Yi’s battery is long lasting and ensures users hours of usage between charging.
 For videographers truly on the move, being able to count on a camera for hours on end is a trait that’s not easy to pass up.

 - Intuitive Touchscreen UI - Built-in 2.2" high responsive LCD touchscreen with 640 X 360 high resolution for easy setting, previewing and shooting.
 Newly released voice command makes shooting even easier than before.
 Touchscreen is made with Gorilla Glass Retina to resist scratches and daily impact.

-It does, however, lack some of the bells and whistles seen in similar cameras.
+It does, however, lack some of the bells and whistles saw in similar cameras.
 In exchange for a lower price tag, Yi does not come installed with GPS navigation.
 However, Youtube hopefuls will be happy to know that it does retain WiFi and GPS capabilities.

 The device also sacrifices some of the durability utilized in similar models.
 However, relative fragility can be forgiven thanks to the camera’s superior interface.
 Mirroring the design used in smartphone technology, the 4K Plus is intuitive and easy to control.